 - Pimentel, roda al món i torna a tapejar al Born

-At first glance, you can expect a touristy place.
+At first glance, you might expect a touristy locale.
 But its history and reputation in the neighborhood precedes it, elevating it above tourist stereotypes.

 Bar Jai-ca is a temple of popular, unpretentious tapas in the heart of Barceloneta .
-And a place like this should have a star tapa for which they are known throughout Barcelona: Cantabrian anchovies with fried raspa.
+And a place like this should have a star tapa for which they are known throughout Barcelona: Cantabrian anchovies with their fried raspa .

 📍 C/ Ginebra, 13

 The name is funny, because proud of their own craft beer, they created a special and unique glass to throw it.
-Delicious canes in ‘pielsen’ glass, and on top of that, frozen.
+Delicious beers in a ‘pielsen’ glass, and on top of that, frozen.

 📍 C/ de Balboa, 6

 One of the most mythical bars in Barcelona.
-A tasca of all the life that opened in 1945 and that today stands out for maintaining its authenticity in a city where so many others tend to homogenization.
+A lifetime tasca that opened in 1945 and today stands out for maintaining its authenticity in a city where so many others tend to homogenization.

-La Cova Fumada would be a good tavern in any other town in Catalonia, or in any neighborhood away from the center, but in La Barceloneta a bar like this fulfills a double mission: to satisfy the tourist’s desire for treasure hunting and to nourish the locals with uniqueness, quality, good prices and a bit of nostalgia .
+La Cova Fumada would be a good tavern in any other town in Catalonia, or in any neighborhood far from the center, but in La Barceloneta a bar like this one fulfills a double mission: to satisfy the tourist’s desire for treasure hunting and to nourish the locals with uniqueness, quality, good prices and a bit of nostalgia.

-Its artichokes, its ensaladilla, its sardines or its squid with onion are essential, but if La Cova Fumada is popularly known for something, it is for holding the title of having invented the bomb of La Barceloneta.
+Its artichokes, its ensaladilla, its sardines or its onioned squid are essential, but if La Cova Fumada is popularly known for something, it is for having invented the bomb of La Barceloneta.

 📍 C/ del Baluard, 56